psanchezf2021/psanchezf2021_blog/_posts/2023-9-25-Basic_vacuum_cleaner.md

 The video might have bad quality due to filming it while running the program and then having converted it into a gif.

+For the reevaluation I changed two ifs for an if-elif and added a condition to exit one of the while loops.